A qualitative pressure-rake post-processing tool

 Below are some of the first results before any fine-tuning.
 The "morph vectors" are created by subdividing the field into cells, then calculating the average magnitude and direction for that cell.
 One vector is then plotted for each cell.

-Generated original CFD field
+Generated mock CFD field

-Generated "real" field with rake samples
+Generated mock "real" field with rake samples

-Morphed CFD field
+Morphed field

 Morph vector field

 For an initial test, the results were promising.
 The morphed CFD result looks significantly more like the "real" result than the original CFD field, and the morph vectors indicate that this was achieved in an efficient and physically plausible way.
 This was a very simple test though, so the next step was to run it again on some real and more complex pressure fields.
+There's obviously a limit to how this algorithm can be applied, and it relies on the original CFD field at least partially resembling the real field, but I think this is a reasonable assumption for a well set-up CFD simulation.

 At this point, I'd lost access to most of our CFD files from 2024 after the university pulled the software license from us with no warning.
-The current aero team is working on transferring everything to an OpenFOAM environment, but for me it means I didn't have any raw pressure data that I could extract.
+The current aero team is working on transferring everything to an ANSYS environment, but for me it means I didn't have any raw pressure data that I could extract.
 The solution was to create a script that can read a screenshot and convert it to data by comparing colour values to their colour bar.
 This ended up working so well that it's probably the better option for importing CFD data now as it saves having to set up a sampling grid in CFD and export the sampled data.
 It also guarantees a sufficiently high resolution.

 The final result showed good agreement between the rake pressure values data and the morphed CFD pressure values